Our Vision & Values

-We aim to prepare children for the modern world by making them highly successful life-long learners.
-Our learning vision to achieve this aim has four principal themes.
+We aim to prepare children for the modern world by helping them to become highly successful life-long learners.

 Teaching pupils how to learn

 It matters where and how education takes place.
-We draw upon the exceptional facilities of this new school and its unique relationship with nearby world class businesses and organisations, to provide activities and opportunities that inspire, excite and transform the learning of children, their parents and other adults in the community.
-That might mean exploring technology with Google; journalism with the Guardian; learning about medicine at the Francis Crick Institute; or understanding nutrition at the Waitrose cookery school.
+We draw upon the exceptional environment within and around this new school and the wider King’s Cross Estate, to provide activities and opportunities that inspire, excite and transform the learning of children, their parents and other adults in our multi-cultural community.
+The Academy reaches out to parents, fellow schools, businesses and organisations to develop a wider community of learners.

 Developing children to be leaders

 We develop children’s leadership by building their capacity to make reasoned, independent decisions and choices.
 We encourage our pupils to use their initiative, whilst working in productive partnership with others.
 We want children to gain confidence in their own abilities and their ability to learn and improve; and be emotionally engaged in their learning.

 Developing children’s leadership informs every aspect of school life.

 In particular, our curriculum supports children to become learners that are:

 - Confident and self-motivated